 5. Returnees welcome

-Are there "unfaithful" customers who are "too bad" for the competition?
-What measures can be used to reactivate them?
+Are there “unfaithful” customers who are “too good” for the competition?
+What measures can they be used to reactivate?

 The recovery of former customers can be quite lucrative.
 You already know each other.
 Nevertheless, it should be carefully considered who exactly you would like to list again in his customer list and interpret the measures individually.